-- 1. Insert a USB flash disk that contains BIOS file into a USB port. - 2.
+- Insert a USB flash disk that contains BIOS file to a USB port. - 2.
 Turn on the system.

-The utility automatically checks the devices for the original or updated BIOS file.
-When the BIOS file is found, the utility reads the BIOS file and starts updaing the corrupted BIOS file.
+The utility automatically checks the devices for the BIOS file.
+When the BIOS file is found, the utility reads it and starts updating the corrupted BIOS file.

-3. Restart the system after the utility completes the updating process.
+3. Restart the system after the utility completes the update process.